Popov-I-R/JS-tasks/README.md

 Again, this were just necessary part of the script, so it can be run successfully.

-I would love to see some better solutions than mine.
+I would love to see some smarter solutions than mine.
 Everybody is welcome to join the party. :)